api-platform/docs/core/mongodb.md

 ```

 Some important information about the mapping:
-* Identifier fields always need to be integer with an increment strategy.
+* Identifier fields always need to be integers with an increment strategy.
 API Platform does not support the native
 [ObjectId](https://docs.mongodb.com/manual/reference/bson-types/#objectid).
 * When defining references, always use the id for storing them instead of the native [DBRef](https://docs.mongodb.com/manual/reference/database-references/#dbrefs).
 It allows API Platform to manage [filtering on nested properties](filters.md#apifilter-annotation) by using [lookups](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/).